ChinaNetCloud/nc-backup-py/README.md

 #### Features Planned
 * MySQL Xtrabackup
-* Avoid multiple compreassion operations.
+* Avoid multiple compression operations.
 This can actually be considered a bug.
 * Optionally use or Not local drive to consolidate backup files (Direct Streaming to remote destination).
 * SSH storage backup
 * Send report messages using e-mail, sms, wechat